After outcry, Mark Wahlberg donates $1.5 million film fee

 Both Williams and Plummer were nominated for Golden Globes for their performances.

-Talent agency William Morris Endeavor, which represents both Williams and Wahlberg, said it will donate an additional $500,000 to Time's Up.
-The agency said in a statement that wage disparity conversations should continue and "we are committed to being part of the solution."
+William Morris Endeavor said in a statement that wage disparity conversations should continue and "we are committed to being part of the solution."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.